-Of all the processed foods out there today, one of the most addictive is refined sugar.
+Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 When it comes to inflammation and dis-ease in the body, there is no bigger culprit than refined sugar.

-Refined sugar is so prolific in today's supermarket foods, that the average person inadvertently consumes upwards of 20 teaspoons of refined sugar per day without even realising it!
+Refined sugar is so prolific in today's supermarket foods, that it's estimated that the average person inadvertently consumes upwards of 20 teaspoons of refined sugar per day without even realising it.

 Sugar addiction is difficult to break because the appetite for sugar becomes so strong that the individual is constantly searching for the "energy hit".
-Similar to how a drug addict is always on the look out for the next "high".
+In other words, it becomes a vicious cycle that's tough to break, similar to how a drug addict is always on the look out for the next "hit" just to keep them going.

-The first thing to realise about sugar, is that not all sugar is bad, because not all sugar is created equal.
+The first thing to realise about sugar, is that not all sugar is bad or created equal.

 In our blog, The Truth About Sugar, we reveal how in simple terms there are really only two types of sugar that exist.
-And each of these sugars have fundamentally different characteristics.
+However, each of these sugars act very differently in the body because they have fundamentally different compositions and characteristics.

 The two types of sugar are:

-1. Man-Made Sugar - These are mostly refined versions of natural sugar that have been artificially or synthetically processed in some way.
-This refining process, reduces the molecular size of the sugars, turning them into "fast sugars".
+1. Man-Made Sugar - These sugars are mostly refined versions of what was originally a natural sugar, that have been artificially or synthetically processed in some way.
+This refining process, dramatically reduces the molecular size of the sugars, turning them into "fast sugars".

-The sugar molecules are much larger and more complex, hence they run slowly through the blood stream.
+The sugar molecules in these naturally occurring sugars are much larger and more complex, hence they run slowly through the blood stream.
 This is why the term "complex carbohydrates" or "slow sugars".

-When you understand the key distinction between harmful sugar and healthful sugar it changes the paradigm.
+When you understand the key distinction between harmful sugar and healthy sugar it changes the paradigm and how you look at sweet foods.

-One delivers vitamins, minerals and cellular energy, whilst the other causes chaos in the body.
+One delivers nutrients in the form of vitamins, minerals and cellular energy, whilst the other causes chaos in the body and addictions in the brain.

 Examples of Refined Sugars

-The most obvious example of refined sugar is white crystal sugar.
-However, refined sugar can also be disguised as these aliases in packaged food ingredients:
+However, refined sugar can also be disguised as these chemical aliases, particularly in packaged food ingredients:

 - Corn Syrup